germanrcuriel/assetto-corsa-server-udp2ws/README.md

 Unzip and place the files in the same host you have Assetto Corsa Dedicated Server.

+Open `udp2ws.ini` file with your favorite editor and modify as you need.

 ```bash
 nohup ./udp2ws 2>&1 &
 ```

 This will keep the application running in the background.

-## Configuration

-Open `udp2ws.ini` file with your favorite editor and modify as you need.
-Everything is explained in place.

 ## Usage example